Ricky Gervais - STAND UP Chicago 2019Watch

 The long years of discos, pub quizzes and guitar bands were punctuated with brief dabblings in the music business.
 He managed a band called Suede for a bit (walking away shortly before they were signed), promoted a Queen tribute band and generally bothered music industry types with his unfocussed ambitions.

-Although Ricky wasn’t hired to be a broadcaster, he quite fancied giving it a go and a nightly programme was slotted into the schedule ready for the station’s proper launch on 1 September 1997 (not the best choice of dates as it turned out).
+Although Ricky wasn’t hired to be a broadcaster, he quite fancied giving it a go and a nightly program was slotted into the schedule ready for the station’s proper launch on 1 September 1997 (not the best choice of dates as it turned out).

 Five nights a week plus the day-job is clearly too much for anyone to manage.
 And all that talking to do in between records?
 Obviously you need at least one other person involved to share the burden.
 So a lone late-night ten-hours became 120 minutes on a Sunday afternoon chatting to a mate.
 “I’m Ricky Gervais… obviously.
 With me; Steve Merchant”.
 They’ve been doing it off and on ever since.

-In 1998, Xfm was aquired by Capital Radio and format changes to Xfm saw Ricky free to explore his comedy talents in other media.
+In 1998, Xfm was acquired by Capital Radio and format changes to Xfm saw Ricky free to explore his comedy talents in other media.
 A bit of sketch writing here and there, popping up on Radio 1 every so often, followed by first appearances on the TV;

 Ricky wrote and starred in a one-off called ‘Golden Years’ about a businessman who is obsessed with becoming a David Bowie lookalike.
 Remember, write about what you know.

 ‘The 11 O’Clock Show’ - a topical comedy magazine series.
-Ricky adopts the persona of a half-knowledgable biggot to drop in on the regular team of presenters.
+Ricky adopts the persona of a half-knowledgable bigot to drop in on the regular team of presenters.
 An outrageous and refreshingly funny foil to the satirical Oxbridge pretentions of the show itself.

 ‘Meet Ricky Gervais’ came hot on the heels of Ricky’s popularity in the 11 O’Clock Show.
-Concieved as a chat show with games, the structure mainly served to allow Ricky the opportunity to say rude words, make guests say rude words and make it all official by virtue of the fact that it was being shown on TV.
+Conceived as a chat show with games, the structure mainly served to allow Ricky the opportunity to say rude words, make guests say rude words and make it all official by virtue of the fact that it was being shown on TV.
 That said, a running gag filmed and written by Ricky and Stephen Merchant as links between ad breaks showed a glimpse of what was to come.

 The show finished in October 2000, but Ricky and Steve had already been developing their ideas for an office-based mock documentary, and months if not years of work would come to fruition on 9 July 2001 when the BBC aired the first episode of ‘The Office’.